fnalways/terminus-docs/docs/manual/glossary.md

 ## C
 ### CNAME Record
-A CNAME (Canonical Name) record is a type of DNS (Domain Name System) record that maps your custom domain name to a Terminus-provided address, enabling domain-to-application mapping.
+A CNAME (Canonical Name) record is a type of DNS (Domain Name System) record that maps your custom domain name to an Olares-provided address, enabling domain-to-application mapping.

 ## D
 ### DID